iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbssc.android.careondemand 5 reviews"/>
 </p>

+> Loved it!
+Didn't have to leave the house and was seen after a wait of no more than 5 minutes.<br> :date: __2021-04-14 14:30:29__

 > Quick, professional exam for minor complaint<br> :date: __2021-04-06 15:55:24__

 > The future is finally here get real time results...<br> :date: __2021-04-06 00:07:06__